geeknees/rubocop-prompt/README.md

 - **Prompt/InvalidFormat**: Ensures `system:` blocks start with Markdown headings for better structure and readability
 - **Prompt/CriticalFirstLast**: Ensures labeled sections (### text) appear at the beginning or end, not in the middle
 - **Prompt/SystemInjection**: Detects dynamic interpolation in SYSTEM heredocs to prevent prompt injection vulnerabilities
+- **Prompt/MaxTokens**: Checks that documentation text in prompt-related code doesn't exceed the maximum token limit using tiktoken_ruby

 ## Installation